 To control the supply of money available in the U.S. and financial institutions' reserve requirements, the Federal Reserve Board created Reg D and account classifications.
-This is a Federal Regulation that effects all financial institutions.
+This is a Federal Regulation that applies to all financial institutions.

 How does the Regulation affect me?